-When the motor voltage is below seven volts it is insufficient to power the soundcard.
-Therefore a 9v volt PP3 or a 7.2v cordless phone battery is used to drive the soundcard and produce sound when the loco is static or moving slowly.
-This battery will be automatically recharged whenever the motor voltage is at about 1.8 volts higher than the battery voltage so there should never be a need to remove the battery for recharging.
+When the track voltage is below nine volts it is insufficient to power the soundcard.
+Therefore, a 7.2 volt or 9 volt PP3 battery is used to drive the soundcard and produce sound when the loco is static or moving slowly.
+This battery will be automatically recharged whenever the track voltage is at least one volt higher than the battery voltage so there should never be a need to remove the battery for recharging.
 However, the battery must be a Nickel Metal Hydride type; Lithium and Nickel Cadmium batteries must not be used.
 On small shunting layouts, the loco speed is often not high enough for charging to take place.
 Some owners of shunting layouts put an isolation switch on the loco motor circuit so that they can turn up the power to recharge the battery without having the loco moving.

-On analogue DC layouts which have pure DC controllers (as opposed to PWM controllers) you may need to give the throttle a bit of a tweak to start the sound.
+On layouts which have pure DC controllers (as opposed to PWM controllers) you may need to give the throttle a bit of a tweak to start the sound.
 On those layouts, the sound will automatically turn off after one minute of inactivity and another tweak will turn it back on.
-With the more common PWM controllers and with DCC the sound will turn on automatically and stay on.
+With the more common PWM controllers the sound will turn on automatically and stay on.